mohamed-hachaichi/mohamed-hachaichi/README.md

 - 🔭 I’m currently working on **Urban Metabolism and Climate change effects**
 - 🌱 I’m currently learning about DL algorithms
 - 👯 I’m looking to collaborate on **Research on climate change and built environment**
-- 🤔 I’m looking for help to find a Post-Doc in the USA
+- 🤔 I’m looking for help to find an *associate professor position*
 - 💬 Ask me about **climate Change (CC)** & **Artificial Intelligence (AI)**
 - 📫 How to reach me: hachaichi_mohamed@outlook.com
 - 😄 Pronouns: Mohamed | Nur